grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 ### API

-All API requests are handled on the `/api/overrides` endpoint, the module supports `GET`, `POST`, `PATCH` and `DELETE` requests.
+All API requests are handled on the `/api/overrides` endpoint.
+The module supports `GET`, `POST`, `PATCH`, and `DELETE` requests.

-This endpoint is tenant-specific, if Tempo is run in multitenant mode all requests should have an appropriate `X-Scope-OrgID` header.
+This endpoint is tenant-specific.
+If Tempo is run in multitenant mode, all requests should have an appropriate `X-Scope-OrgID` header.

 If the tenant is run in distributed mode, only the query-frontend will accept API requests.